-- (1) The person responsible for qualifying premises or a qualifying event must, so far as is reasonably practicable, ensure that appropriate public protection procedures are in place to further the objective mentioned in subsection (2). - (2) The objective is to reduce the risk of physical harm being caused to individuals if an act of terrorism were to occur on the premises, at the event or in the immediate vicinity of the premises or event. - (3) "Public protection procedures" are procedures, to be followed by individuals working on the premises or at the event if there is reason to suspect that an act of terrorism is occurring, or is about to occur, on the premises, at the event or in the immediate vicinity of the premises or event - (a) for evacuating individuals from the premises or event; - (b) for moving individuals to a place on the premises or at the event where there is less risk of physical harm being caused to them; - (c) for preventing individuals entering or leaving the premises or event; - (d) for providing information to individuals on the premises or at the event. - (4) The Secretary of State may by regulations amend subsection (3) so as to - (a) specify further procedures, or - (b) omit, or amend the description of, procedures for the time being specified. - (5) The power in subsection (4)(a) may be exercised only if the Secretary of State considers that the further procedures will reduce the risk of physical harm being caused to individuals. - (6) The power in subsection (4)(b) may be exercised only if the Secretary of State considers that the omission of, or amendment of the description of, the procedures will not increase the risk of physical harm being caused to individuals.
+- (1) The person responsible for qualifying premises or a qualifying event must, so far as is reasonably practicable, ensure that appropriate public protection procedures are in place to further the objective mentioned in subsection (2). - (2) The objective is to reduce the risk of physical harm being caused to individuals if an act of terrorism were to occur on the premises, at the event or in the immediate vicinity of the premises or event. - (3) "Public protection procedures" are procedures, to be followed by individuals working on the premises or at the event if there is reason to suspect that an act of terrorism is occurring, or is about to occur, on the premises, at the event or in the immediate vicinity of the premises or event- - (a) for evacuating individuals from the premises or event; - (b) for moving individuals to a place on the premises or at the event where there is less risk of physical harm being caused to them; - (c) for preventing individuals entering or leaving the premises or event; - (d) for providing information to individuals on the premises or at the event.

-6 Public protection measures for enhanced duty premises and qualifying events 30
+6 Public protection measures for enhanced duty premises and qualifying events

-- The person responsible for enhanced duty premises or a qualifying event must - - (a) assess and keep under review the public protection measures that are appropriate to further the objectives mentioned in subsection (2), and - (b) so far as is reasonably practicable, ensure that such measures are in place (in addition to the procedures required by section 5). - (2) The objectives are - (a) to reduce the vulnerability of the premises or event to acts of terrorism;

-- (b) to reduce the risk of physical harm being caused to individuals if an act of terrorism were to occur on the premises, at the event or in the immediate vicinity of the premises or event. - (3) "Public protection measures" are measures relating to - (a) the monitoring of the premises or event and the immediate vicinity of the premises or event; - (b) the movement of individuals into, out of and within the premises or event; - (c) the physical safety and security of the premises or the premises at which the event is to be held; - (d) the security of information in relation to the premises or event. - (4) The Secretary of State may by regulations amend subsection (3) so as to - (a) specify further measures, or - (b) omit, or amend the description of, measures for the time being specified. - (5) The power in subsection (4)(a) may be exercised only if the Secretary of State considers that the further measures will- - (a) reduce the vulnerability of premises or events to acts of terrorism, or - (b) reduce the risk of physical harm being caused to individuals. - (6) The power in subsection (4)(b) may be exercised only if the Secretary of State 20 considers that the omission of, or amendment of the description of, the measures will not- - (a) increase the vulnerability of premises or events to acts of terrorism, or - (b) increase the risk of physical harm being caused to individuals.
+- (1) The person responsible for enhanced duty premises or a qualifying event must- - (a) assess and keep under review the public protection measures that are appropriate to further the objectives mentioned in subsection (2), and - (b) so far as is reasonably practicable, ensure that such measures are in place (in addition to the procedures required by section 5). - (2) The objectives are- - (a) to reduce the vulnerability of the premises or event to acts of terrorism; - (b) to reduce the risk of physical harm being caused to individuals if an act of terrorism were to occur on the premises, at the event or in the immediate vicinity of the premises or event. - (3) "Public protection measures" are measures relating to- - (a) the monitoring of the premises or event and the immediate vicinity of the premises or event; - (b) the movement of individuals into, out of and within the premises or event: - (c) the physical safety and security of the premises or the premises at which the event is to be held; - (d) the security of information in relation to the premises or event.